Alaska Cooperative Fish and Wildlife Research Unit (AKCFWRU)

 The National Ecological Observatory Network (NEON) is a continental-scale observatory designed to gather and provide 30 years of ecological data on the impacts of climate change, land use change and invasive species on natural resources and biodiversity.
 NEON is a project of the National Science Foundation, with many other U.S. agencies and NGOs cooperating.
 All NEON data and information products will be freely available via the Web.
 NEON’s open-access approach to its data and information products will enable scientists, educators, planners, decision makers and the public to map, understand and predict the effects of human activities on ecology and effectively address critical ecological questions and issues.

-Vulnerability of Permafrost Carbon Research Coordination Network (VPCRCN)
+Permafrost Carbon Network (PCN)